SCCAF/sccaf/README.md

 - pip: if installation goes through pip, you will require Python3 and pip3 installed.
 - Bioconda: if installation goes through Bioconda, you will require that [conda is installed and configured to use bioconda channels](https://bioconda.github.io/user/index.html).
 - Docker container: to use SCCAF from its docker container you will need [Docker](https://docs.docker.com/install/) installed.
+- Source code: to use and install from the source code directly, you will need to have git, Python3 and pip.

 # Installation